brspnnggrt/Blog/Articles/Robocure-Technical.md

     Say("Hello, I am pepper!", { goToNextSlide: false });
 ```

-Since there are only 2 possible commands available, adding the interaction in StoryLine is very convenient.
+Since there are only 2 commands available, adding the interaction in StoryLine is very convenient.
 Adding browser support also adds the benefit that all learning modules can be fully tested without the need of a robot.

 When activating browser-support, the learning module makes use of modern browser features such as [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) and [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) to handle speech recognition & pronounciation.